 On the occurrence of Anancus sivalensis from the Tatrot Formation (Pliocene) of Upper Siwaliks of Indian subcontinent

 The Siwaliks are worldwide known for its fossil primate remains.
-Several fossil prosimians and hominoids, such as Sivapithecus , Sivaladapis, Gigantopithecus have been reported from the Siwaliks of Indian Subcontinent.
-In addition, a plethora of fossil mammals have also been reported from the present study area.
-The present paper describes the first discovery of a well-preserved upper molar of Anancus sivalensis collected from the Tatrot Formation (Pliocene) of Upper Siwalik deposits at Khera Village near Kala Amb (Himachal Pradesh), India.
-The dental remains indicate that Anancus sivalensis was grazer.
-The mammalian faunal assemblage suggests that the Tatrot bed of the Upper Siwaliks in the area are from the early Pliocene.
+Several fossil prosimians and hominoids, including Sivapithecus, Sivaladapis, and Gigantopithecus, have been discovered in the Siwaliks of the Indian Subcontinent.
+Additionally, many fossil mammals have been found in the area under study.
+This paper presents the first finding of a well-preserved upper molar of Anancus sivalensis, which was collected from the Tatrot Formation (Pliocene) of the Upper Siwalik deposits at Khera Village near Kala Amb in Himachal Pradesh, India.
+The dental remains suggest that Anancus sivalensis was a grazer.
+The mammalian fauna indicates that the Tatrot bed of the Upper Siwaliks in this region dates back to the early Pliocene.
 The present paper deals with the systematic description of the fossil material of Anancus.
-A brief account of the palaeoecological conditions in the form of the habitat spectra have been included, which indicate a more open landscape with bushland, grassland and scattered wood cover
+The Tatrot deposit of the Upper Siwaliks in the region is thought to date early Pliocene based on the mammalian faunal composition.
+However, some comments about the palaeoecological conditions in the form of the habitat spectra have also been included, which indicate a more open landscape with bushland, grassland and scattered wood cover.

 Descargas